-“Teamwork: simply stated, it is less me and more we.”
-That makes sense, but what does it really mean?
-It’s easiest to explain teamwork using a sports analogy.
-Take football, for example.
-Each player on the team has a different role on the field.
-The strengths – and weaknesses – of each player are unique, but they all have the same goal of winning the game.
-Individual efforts of team members contribute to the team’s success, but they won’t reach their goal unless they work together.
+Teamwork, simply stated, is less me and more we.
+Each member has a different role on the team.
+The strengths – and weaknesses – of each team member are unique, but they are all working toward the same goal.
+Individual efforts contribute to the team’s success, but the team won’t reach its goal unless everyone works together.
 The same is true of teamwork in a restaurant.

 Who Benefits from Teamwork in a Restaurant?

 When teamwork is running effectively in your restaurant, the benefits are multi-faceted.
 First, each member of the team benefits.
-After all, life is a team sport.
 Working on a team helps employees learn important skills that not only make them better employees, but better people, too.
 Next up, managers benefit.
 Effective teamwork in a restaurant makes day-to-day operations run more smoothly.
 Finally, the business benefits from teamwork.
 When employees feel like they are part of a team, they’re more supportive of each other and morale is higher.
 This, in turn, reduces turnover costs and improves the bottom line.